 What is a Slipped Disc?

 Nowadays, most surgical procedures to treat slipped discs are minimally invasive.
 That being the case, a hospital stay is not required.
 As a matter of fact, SOC is well known for its success rate in treating slipped disc.
-However, there are many common surgical procedures for slipped disc, such as:
+However, there are many surgical procedures for slipped disc, such as:

 Anterior Cervical Discectomy Fusion Instrumented